bbauska/front-end-web-ui/README.md

 What it means is that the current state of my working directory or working folder has been committed to the git repository, so a snapshot has been committed to my git repository.

-Now, I can type the next command called **\> git log --oneline**, and see that it shows a number there, an eight digit number there, and then also it shows the message that we put into our commit saying first commit.
+Now, I can type the next command called <b>\> git log --oneline</b>, and see that it shows a number there, an eight digit number there, and then also it shows the message that we put into our commit saying first commit.

 That is the log of all the commits that have been put into my git repository.

-Going back to our next git command, we saw that **\> git log --oneline** will show us a brief log of all the commits.
+Going back to our next git command, we saw that <b>\> git log --oneline</b> will show us a brief log of all the commits.

-If you simply type **git log** display a lot more detailed information about all the commits.
+If you simply type <b>git log</b> display a lot more detailed information about all the commits.

 But this is sufficient enough for obtaining information that we require.